Skip to main content

 Sept.
 27, 2024 - Important Election Information

-On Friday, September 27, the Pennsylvania Labor Relations Board (PLRB) concluded their count of mail-in ballots for the University of Pittsburgh staff union election.
+On Friday, Sept.
+27, the Pennsylvania Labor Relations Board (PLRB) concluded their count of mail-in ballots for the University of Pittsburgh staff union election.
 The resulting outcome is that Pitt staff members will have two bargaining units, one for professional staff and one for nonprofessional staff, both represented by the United Steelworkers.

 We have always maintained that this was a decision for staff to make.
 The University remains committed to maintaining an environment where all staff can thrive professionally.